The very first tip for how to start writing a book is to have a plan. This is where a snowflake outline can help you.

 Other nonfiction, including self-help and advice, would use a logical sequence to go from a problem to a cause and then a solution.

 But for fiction writers, it is a different story.
 Developing a plan for your story ideas is much more complicated.
-This is where a snowflake outline can help.

 Why should you outline your story?